 She is passionate about helping business reach their potential, no matter their stage.

-Currently, Jenna is the Head of Global Growth Marketing at Who Gives A Crap.
+Previously, Jenna was the Head of Global DTC Commerce & Growth Marketing at Who Gives A Crap.
 Who Gives A Crap sells good looking, environmentally friendly toilet paper, paper towels and tissues and donates 50% of profits to help build toilets for those in need.
-She is responsible for acquisition, retention, business development and B2B sales in Australia, the United States, United Kingdom, Europe and Canada.
+She was responsible for acquisition, retention, business development and B2B sales in Australia, the United States, United Kingdom, and Europe.

 Jenna went to college at the University of Pittsburgh and graduated with a degree in business and finance.
 She moved to New York shortly after graduating and planned to make a career out of consulting and banking.
 She worked with mid to large banks working on their Anti-Money Laundering programs.